Prozostrodon

-Prozostrodon is an extinct genus of probainognathian cynodonts that was closely related to the ancestors of mammals.
+Prozostrodon is an extinct genus of probainognathian cynodonts that was closely related to mammals.
 The remains were found in Brazil and are dated to the Carnian age of the Late Triassic.
 The holotype has an estimated skull length of 6.7 cm, indicating that the whole animal may have been the size of a cat.
 The teeth were typical of advanced cynodonts, and the animal was probably a carnivore hunting reptiles and other small prey.

 Discovery and naming

 Prozostrodon brasiliensis was originally described as a species of Thrinaxodon in a 1987 paper by Mário C. Barberena, José F. Bonaparte and A. M. Sá Teixeira.
 The holotype (UFRGS-PV-0248-T) includes a well-preserved skull preserving the front half of the cranium, a mostly complete lower jaw and all of the teeth, but missing most of the braincase, sagittal crest and zygomatic arches.
 It also preserves multiple postcranial elements, including parts of the vertebral column, ribs, interclavicle, humeri, right ilium, femora and right foot.
 The specimen was found at the Faixa Nova locality in the municipality of Candelária, Rio Grande do Sul, in layers belonging to the Candelária Sequence of the Santa Maria Supersequence.
 It is deposited in the palaeontology museum of the UFRGS.
 The assignment of the species to Thrinaxodon was disputed by Battail (1991), who instead suggested that it might be a member of Chiniquodontidae, a group of cynodonts closer to mammals than Thrinaxodon.
 A 2001 redescription by Bonaparte & Barberena indicated that T. brasiliensis was indeed more closely related to mammals than to the other Thrinaxodon species; as a result, it was reclassified into the new genus Prozostrodon.
 The generic name references the well-developed cingulum of the lower postcanines, being derived from the Greek word zoster, meaning a girdle or band, and the Latin prefix pro-, meaning "before".
 A 2018 histological analysis found that the holotype represents a subadult, as its bones were still growing when it died.

 A second specimen (CAPPA/UFSM 0123) was described in 2018 from the Marchezan locality in the municipality of São João do Polêsine.
 It consists of a right dentary bone preserving three postcanine teeth.
 Because of its small size and lack of a diastema behind the canine, this specimen is thought to be a juvenile.

 A third specimen (UFRGS-PV-0543-T) was described in 2020 from the Faixa Nova locality, consisting of the front part of the cranium and fragments of the right dentary.
 This specimen notably preserves a natural endocast of the nasal cavity.

 In 2023, a nearly complete skull (CAPPA/UFSM 0210) was described from the Marchezan locality.
 Unlike any of the other known specimens, it preserves the back portion of the skull, including the basicranium.